Taapeli/isotammi-addons/source/SuperTool/README.md

     #include file-name

-This code must be the only text on a line and it must start from the first column and contains exactly the text "#include" (with the hash sign included).
+This code must be the only text on a line and it must start from the first column and contain exactly the text "#include" (with the hash sign included).
 The file name is resolved using the Gramps defaults so in practice it should probably be fully qualified (i.e an absolute path).

 The text from the specified file is included 'as-is' to the point where the include command was found.
+The included code cannot contain #include statements.

 This is intended to allow including possibly complex auxiliary functions without cluttering the user interface.
+The included code naturally has access to all pre-defined variables.

 ## Changing font